 Many have referred to following platform conventions as the answer.
 While this might seem like a solution to the problem, it really isn’t.
 It doesn’t answer which placement works better for users and why.
 The suggestion to follow platform conventions for the sake of consistency is simply not good enough and leaves designers empty-handed.

 What if a certain design convention is harmful to users?
 Should designers blindly follow it for the sake of consistency?
-Should bad design practices and lack of design understanding persist because designers want to resort to platform design consistency as the answer to every problem?
+Should bad design practices persist because designers want to resort to platform design consistency as the answer to every problem?

 One could argue that making your action buttons prominent by giving it more visual weight and a clear and distinct label is more important than its placement.
 While the visual weight and labels of your action buttons are an important design aspect to consider, it’s not the only aspect.